MMIV-ML/fastMONAI/paper/paper.md

              RandomAffine(scales=0.1, degrees=5, p=0.5), RandomFlip(p=0.5)]
 ```

-<b> Load the data (TODO) </b>
+***Load the data (TODO)***

 As we mentioned earlier, there are several ways to get the data in `DataLoaders`.
 In this section, let's rebuild using `DataBlock`.
 Here we need to define what our input and target should be (`MedImage` and `MedMaskBlock` for segmentation), how to get the images and the labels, how to split the data, item transforms that should be applied during training, reorder voxel orientations, and voxel spacing.
 Take a look at fastai's documentation for DataBlock for further information: [https://docs.fast.ai/data.block.html#DataBlock](https://docs.fast.ai/data.block.html#DataBlock).

-<b>NB:</b> It is important to select the method of splitting carefully.
+**NB:** It is important to select the method of splitting carefully.
 One potential issue to consider is patient overlap, which can occur when the same patient's data is present in both the training and validation/testing sets (TODO:cite?).
 In the IXI dataset (used in this section), we do not need to consider the possibility of patient overlap as there is only one image per patient.

 ```python